-- 1. Enter a port number used by the application when it generates an outgoing request. - Select the protocol used for Trigger Port from the pull-down list, either TCP, UDP, or All. - 3.
-Enter the range of port numbers used by the remote system when it responds to the PC's request.

-- 4. Select the protocol used for Incoming Ports Range from the pull-down list, either TCP or UDP, or All. - 5.
-Select the Enable checkbox to enable. - 6.
+- 1. Click the Add New button.(pop-up figure 5-28) - 2.
+Enter a port number used by the application when it generates an outgoing request. - 3.
+Select the protocol used for Trigger Port from the pull-down list, either TCP, UDP, or All. - 4.
+Enter the range of port numbers used by the remote system when it responds to the PC's request. - 5.
+Select the protocol used for Incoming Ports Range from the pull-down list, either TCP or UDP, or All. - 6.
+Select the Enable checkbox to enable. - 7.
 Click the Save button to save the new rule.